-Each requirement is written down in the Requirements Traceability Matrix.
-Its evolution, how it is fulfilled, which deliverable fulfills the requirement etc. can be seen in the Requirements Traceability Matrix as well.
+Each requirement is written down in the matrix.
+Its evolution, how it is fulfilled, which deliverable fulfills the requirement etc. can be seen in the matrix as well.

 What is included in Requirements Traceability Matrix?